jaredgs93/Itzamna/README.md

-# Transversal Skills Assessment
+# Itzamna
-A Multimodal Artificial Intelligence Platform for Comprehensive Transversal Skills Assessment
+A Multimodal Artificial Intelligence Platform for Comprehensive Transversal Skills Evaluation

 This repository provides a system for evaluating skills using a multimodal approach.
 It includes a REST API and two Streamlit-based user interfaces:
 1. **User Interface for Video Evaluation**: Allows users to upload videos, process them, and generate detailed evaluation reports.
 These reports can be downloaded as PDFs or sent via email.